Welcome to Indiana University of Pennsylvania's

 Zeta Lambda Data

 IUP's Zeta Lambda Chapter of the Sigma Theta Tau International Honor Society of Nursing's 3rd.
-Annual Research & Education Day held on October 30th in the Ohio room of the HUB was a roaring success with 90 attendees!
-Light refreshments were served and posters using qualitative, quantitative, evidenced based practice or concept analysis research were presented on the following theme: "Innovations in Clinical & Practice Education."
+Annual Research Education Day held on October 30th in the Ohio room of the HUB was a roaring success with 90 attendees!
+Light refreshments were served, CEUs were awarded to RN attendees, and posters using qualitative, quantitative, evidenced based practice or concept analysis research were presented on the following theme: "Innovations in Clinical Practice Education" by student, faculty and joint student-faculty researchers.
 Our featured guest speaker was ZL Awards Chair, Dr. Lora Ott who presented on her medical mission trip to Mexico.
 A good time was had by all!